BurntSushi/globset/README.md

   of search results, searching multiple patterns, highlighting matches with color and full Unicode support.
 Unlike GNU grep, ripgrep stays fast while supporting Unicode (which is always on).
+* ripgrep has optional support for switching its regex engine to use PCRE2.
+  Among other things, this makes it possible to use look-around and backreferences in your patterns, which are supported in ripgrep's default regex engine.
+PCRE2 support is enabled with `-P`.
 * ripgrep supports searching files in text encodings other than UTF-8, such as UTF-16, latin-1, GBK, EUC-JP, Shift_JIS and more.
 (Some support for automatically detecting UTF-16 is provided.
 Other text encodings must be